Standard Terms For The Supply Of Goods And/Or Services

 22.4.1 The improper use of Goods; and/or

-22.4.2 Services rendered as a result of inaccurate information, instructions or
+22.4.2 Services rendered as a result of inaccurate information, instructions, or specifications provided by the Customer.

 23. Legal Charges